IET-VIT/FFCSeZ/README.md

 ```
 https://github.com/Team-Fourth-Dimension/FFCSeZ.git
 ```
-Run a gradle build if there is some error in syncing the dependencies.
+Run a Gradle build if there is some error in syncing the dependencies.
 Generate an APK by going to `Build > Build APK` and install it on your Android device or run the app from within Android Studio either by using an emulator or by USB debugging.
+Note that you will have to add your own `google-services.json` file under `../app` for the Gradle build to succeed.

 ## <img src="https://image.flaticon.com/icons/png/128/712/712058.png" width="32" height="32"> Roadmap
 The main features of the app are broken down into a technical task timeline.